molivo123/CPSC-298-Cplus/Assignment1FolderInterterm/README4.md

 Assignment 1

-this is the hello world Assignment
+this is the first Assignment for c++ interterm

 i did not use online resources